trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

   `TRIBITS_ADD_LIBRARY()`_ that disable installs).
 If set to ``OFF``, then headers and librareis will be installed by default and only ``INSTALLABLE`` executables added with `TRIBITS_ADD_EXECUTABLE()`_ will be installed.
-  However, as described in ???${PROJECT_NAME}BuildQuickRef>???, shared libraries will still be always be installed if enabled since they are needed by the installed executables.
+  However, as described in `TribitsBuildQuickRef.*
+  <../build_quick_ref/TribitsBuildQuickRef.html>`_, shared libraries will
+  still be always be installed if enabled since they are needed by the installed executables.
 The TriBITS default is to set this to ``ON``.

   For a TriBITS project that primarily is delivering libraries (e.g. Trilinos), then it makes sense to leave the TriBITS default or explicitly set::